 You might provide more details depending on your job duties and the information you think your contacts need while you are away.
 Most professional email programs allow you to set two OOO messages at once—one for internal colleagues and one for external business contacts.

-- Commiting a colleague's assistance without consent.
+Committing a colleague's assistance without consent.
 It’s helpful to include the contact information of a colleague for any urgent matters that arise in your absence.
-However, it’s important to gain your colleague's permission before including their information.
+However, it’s important to get your colleague's permission before including their information.

 Here are some OOO messages you can consider based on type:

 Out of reach

 Maternity or paternity leave

 A short and professional OOO message is often all you need to communicate the main details about your absence.